Inmate Services Bureau

 The Weber County Jail provides a variety of religious services.
 Inmates may attend any religious meetings available for their housing unit.
 We also provide various religious material for in-cell study\reading.

 Friends and family members may deposit money into the Inmate Trust Account, also known as an inmate’s “books”.
 This money may be deposited at the kiosk in the jail lobby during reception hours in the form of cash or credit card.
-The lobby hours are 8am to 9pm every day, excluding holidays.
+The lobby hours are 8am to 9pm every day, excluding holidays and Sundays, and only open until 5pm on Wednesdays.

 Inmates may receive mail.
 Mail must come through the U.S. Postal Service and will not be accepted at the lobby window.
 Only white, prestamped or metered postcards will be accepted.
 Mail sent in envelopes or with pictures or adhesive stamps will be returned.
-Photographs are accepted through the mail with no other contents.
-Photos may not contain any writing on them or other substances (tape, glue, etc.) Photos larger than 4x6 will not be accepted.
 No letters may be sent in with photos.Send mail to:

 PO Box 14000